gabrieldocs/layouts/README.md

 The components appearance is not its final.
 The idea behind the project is to provide prebuilt layouts and UI organization.
 Cards, buttons, Font-families and more about the design system can be implemented by the interested-part.

+### Contributing
+We welcome contributions!

+📥 Pull requests and 🌟 Stars are always welcome.

 This is still a very recent idea, buit I intend to find colaborators in order to provide a VueJS and ReactJS version of the project as it fits as a boilerplate to many different projects and purposes.
-Feel free to colaborate.